-Meeting the LCR requirement was further assisted by the announced amendments to the LCR by the BCBS on 6 January 2013.
-The amendments are positive in that they provide banks with a longer lead time to implement the LCR and have resulted in a broader definition of qualifying HQLA that can be held in the bank's liquidity buffers.
+Meeting the LCR requirement was assisted by the announced amendments to the LCR by the BCBS on 6 January 2013.
+The amendments are positive in that they provide banks with a longer lead time to implement the LCR and have resulted in a broader definition of qualifying high-quality liquid assets ("HQLA") that can be held in the bank's liquidity buffers.
 Lastly, these amendments have resulted in reduced liquidity buffer requirements given refinements to various cash outflow assumptions in the LCR formula.